JGN1/ewd-api-labs-2023/README.md

 I describe how this was setup under the [Independent Learning](#independent-learning) section of this README file.

-My React Movies App reporsitory is available at the following link.
+My React Movies App repository is available at the following link.
 Please ensure to select the master branch of this repo when reviewing.

 + https://github.com/JGN1/labMoviesApp/tree/master